pirsch-analytics/blog/content/techstack/index.md

 Another reason to choose HashiStack over its alternatives is the documentation.
 HashiCorp's documentation pages are very well written, beautiful, and most importantly, complete.
 You can set up the stack by following the instructions without missing anything important.
 Something I really dislike about documentation is when it skips steps because they are "too complicated" at that point.
 HashiCorp doesn't make those cuts and explains everything you need to set up a production-ready cluster.
 You don't have to spend countless hours trying to figure out how to secure the cluster or troubleshoot because something is missing from the documentation.

-Last but not least, all HashiStack tools have nice web UIs that make it really easy to deploy your software, discover problems, view log files and much more.
+Last but not least, all HashiStack tools have nice web UIs that make it really easy to deploy your software, discover problems, view log files, and much more.

 > The only thing that caused some confusion when setting up the stack was that Consul's service discovery did not work on our Ubuntu servers at first.
 The problem was that the DNS service conflicted with systemd-resolved on port 53.
 The solution was to let systemd-resolved listen to Consul's DNS service.
 This can be configured by editing `/etc/systemd/resolved.conf` and changing the following lines.
 >